 Co-washing is most beneficial on curly hair and wavy hair.
 It also brings back life to dull, dry hair.
 You wash your hair with the product and lather up, then comb it through and let it sit for a little.
-Minutes later, wash it out like normal.
-The moisture should be locked in, and the hair feeling nice and clean.
+Minutes later, wash it out like usual.
+The moisture should be locked in, and the hair is feeling nice and clean.

 WHAT SHAMPOOS DO YOU RECOMMEND FOR DREADS?

-- DOLLYLOCKS Tea Tree Oil Shampoo
+- DOLLYLOCKS Tea Tree Oil or Nag champa Shampoo

 - Knotty Boy Dreadlock Shampoo Bar